 “ Baclofen is a muscle relaxant commonly used to reduce spasticity related to multiple sclerosis, spinal cord injuries, or other neurological diseases.
 It is administered directly into the spinal canal, where it directly acts to improve hyperactive reflexes and excessive muscle tone.”

 Intrathecal baclofen pump (ITB) may be more practical than deep brain stimulation (DBS) for relieving musculus contractions (dystonia) and pain related to brain disorder (CP), a case report suggests.

 The study, “Outcomes of Intrathecal Baclofen medical care Compared With Deep Brain Stimulation during a Patient With Dystonic Cerebral Palsy: A Case Report,” was printed within the journal Annals of Rehabilitation medication.

-On the contrary a few users who have a baclofen pump established that enters the bodily fluid are unable to consume paracetamol without sleepiness.
+On the contrary, a few users who have a baclofen pump established that enters the bodily fluid are unable to consume paracetamol without sleepiness.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.

 DISCLAIMER: This content is provided for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Patients should always consult their physician with any questions regarding a medical condition and to obtain medical advice and treatment.
+Patients should always consult their physicians with any questions regarding a medical condition and to obtain medical advice and treatment.